yarafe/Test/FAZ/ha/README.md

 The Azure ARM template deployment deploys different resources and is required to have the access rights and quota in your Microsoft Azure subscription to deploy the resources.

-- The template will deploy Standard DS4_v2 VMs for this architecture.
+- The template will deploy Standard D4as_v4 VMs for this architecture.
 Other VM instances are supported as well with a recommended minimum of 4 vCPU and 16Gb of RAM.
 A list can be found [here](https://docs.fortinet.com/document/FortiAnalyzer-public-cloud/7.6.0/azure-administration-guide/351055/instance-type-support)
-- A Network Security Group is installed that only opens TCP port 22, 80, 443, 514, 541, 5199 and 8082 for access to the FortiAnalyzer.
+- A Network Security Group is installed that only opens TCP port 22, 443,5199 and 514 for access to the FortiAnalyzer.
 Additional ports might be needed to support your use case and are documented [here](https://docs.fortinet.com/document/FortiAnalyzer/7.6.0/FortiAnalyzer-ports/465971)
 - License for FortiAnalyzer
   -  BYOL: A demo license can be made available via your Fortinet partner or on our website.
 These can be injected during deployment or added after deployment.
-For the correct configuration of the HA during deployment, the serial numbers of both FortiAnalyzer devices need to be provider.
-If not provided the configuration needs to be adapted to reflect the below configuration
-- This deployment uses and forces the use of standard SKU public IP's.
-By 30 September 2025, the basic SKU will be retired.
-More information is available [here](https://azure.microsoft.com/en-gb/updates/upgrade-to-standard-sku-public-ip-addresses-in-azure-by-30-september-2025-basic-sku-will-be-retired/)

 ## Configuration

 The HA configuration requires the serialnumbers of both FortiAnalyzer VMs in order to complete the config.
 If the serialnumbers are not provided during deployment the FortiAnalyzer HA config needs to be performed manually afterwards.

-### VRRP Automatic Failover with Public IP Attached to Secondary Private IP Address
+### Active-Passive with Public IP Attached to Secondary Private IP Address

 After deployment perform and validate the following three steps: